 On one side, cities are the fertile soil for attracting skilled and unskilled workers, creating a dynamic labour market that increase productivity and spurs innovation, such as digital platforms and startups as emerged from OECD (2021), which pointed out that five African cities host almost half of the most dynamic start-ups - Cape Town, Lagos, Johannesburg, Nairobi and Cairo.
-On the other side, cities can play a key role in encouraging the implementation of public-private partnerships (PPPs) to finance the developments of transport, housing, water and sanitation and other urban infrastructures, modernizing existing infrastructure and providing the physical capital needed.

-With 6 out of 10 Africans living in cities by 2050, urbanization can amplify the transformative impact of the AfCFTA.
+On the other side, cities can play a key role in encouraging the implementation of public-private partnerships (PPPs) to finance the developments of transport, housing, water and sanitation and other urban infrastructures, With 6 out of 10 Africans living in cities by 2050, urbanization can amplify the transformative impact of the AfCFTA.